KArbeRes/MagentaA11yV2/public/content/documentation/web/component/alert-notification.md

    - I HEAR It typically contains the name and primary navigation of the website

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/alert-notification](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/alert-notification)

 ## Developer Notes

 ### Name

-- Typically doesn’t have a name or description since there must be only one instance per page.
+- Typically does not have a name or description since there must be only one instance per page.

 ## Videos